Pattern Recognition Intelligence Log | EA Insights

 Energy signals

-Presence in a room, on a call, or in a hallway.
+The felt quality of presence in a room, on a call, or in a hallway.
+Visible before it is speakable.

 Exec unusually distracted in 1:1s